"This guy is a natural. He’s got ideas about what he wants to do and does it. He amazes me." — Carl Hubbell

 The game has been rehashed many times, becoming something of a morality play.
 In 2011 Roger Guenveur Smith wrote and performed a one-man play called Juan and John.
 Roseboro forgave Marichal and supported him for the Hall of Fame, and the families remain close to this day.

 Koufax was Koufax in 1965: 26-8, 2.04 ERA, a then-record 382 strikeouts (since broken by Nolan Ryan in 1973 with 383), 2-1 despite a 0.38 ERA in the World Series, a second World Series MVP award, a second Cy Young Award.
-As if that weren’t enough, he pitched a perfect game at Dodger Stadium on September 9, beating the Cubs and a luckless Bob Hendley, who gave up one hit, by a score of 1-0.
+As if that weren’t enough, he pitched a perfect game (his fourth no-hitter) at Dodger Stadium on September 9, beating the Cubs and a luckless Bob Hendley, who gave up one hit, by a score of 1-0.

 The 1968 season has been called The Year of the Pitcher with good reason.
 It seemed that most hitters left their bats in the rack, as averages slid to a depth not seen since the Deadball days of 1901 through 1919.
 Carl Yastrzemski led the American League with a .301 batting average, an all-time low for a batting champion.
 Every pitcher looked to be having a career year on his way to the Hall of Fame.
 Three pitchers stood out.
 Denny McLain of the Tigers went 31-6, the first pitcher to win 30 games since Dizzy Dean turned the trick in 1934; nobody’s done it since.
 In the National League were Juan Marichal and Bob Gibson.